 The Astronomy and Astrophysics department no longer accepts General or Physics GRE scores.

 Admission to the Penn State Astronomy and Astrophysics graduate program is highly selective.
 Typical successful applicants have a high junior-senior GPA (above 3.0 on a standard U.S. 4-point-scale), research experience, and strong letters of recommendation from those who can attest to their academic and research abilities.
-All applicants to the graduate program must have a Bachelor's degree in Physics, Astronomy, or a related area upon their arrival.
+All applicants to the graduate program must have a Bachelor's degree upon their arrival.
 Bachelor's degrees from non-traditional program backgrounds may be considered for admission, as discussed in our graduate admissions FAQ.
 Be sure to read our graduate admissions FAQ and the before preparing your application.
 To begin the application process, go to the for admission to The Graduate Schooladmissions site for The Graduate School.
 Complete the on-line application form for the Ph.D. program of the Dept. of Astronomy and Astrophysics at the University Park campus of Penn State University.
 This form will ask you for:

 - Your biographical information.

 - A PDF version of your curriculum vitae.

 - The names and addresses of three people familiar with your qualifications for graduate school.
 The application deadline is January 21, 2022.
 Note that this is the deadline for all letters of reference to be received, and The Graduate School system will not send out a request for those letters until the application is complete.
 Applicants should thus coordinate with their letter writers and submit their applications far enough in advance for their letter writers to meet the deadline.

 - A personal statement (the content of which is detailed in a prompt during the application process).